 - Building joint ventures or PPPs with private actors to invest in bunkering facilities.

 - Providing funding or applying for subsidies to support investment.

 - Developing a differential port tariff favoring ships powered by clean fuels, like LNG

 - Providing funding for ship conversion (e.g., in the port of Stockholm).

-- If applicable, establishing pilot projects, such as owning LNG-powered port vessels, kick-start LNG market development, and solve the chicken-and-egg problem.
+- If applicable, establishing pilot projects, such as owning LNG-powered port vessels, kick-starting LNG market development, and solving the chicken-and-egg problem.